mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 * A feature name and threshold, used to point the input towards the left or right child node (if the node is not a leaf)
 * Which label to return (if the node is a leaf)

 We can construct a `Node` class that meets these criteria with the below code.
 While the [source code in GitHub](https://github.com/mgsosna/ML_projects/tree/master/random_forest) has docstrings and input validation, I'll just share the bare minimum here for readability.
+Note that we'll call this file `node.py` and reference it later.

 {% include header-python.html %}
 ```python